-Now let’s move on to each of these ranking factors by leaning more about search engine optimisation.
+Now let’s move on to these ranking factors by learning more about search engine optimization.

 How do you do SEO for a website?

-To start off, SEO usually begins with optimising the homepage and other essential webpages.
+SEO usually begins with optimizing the homepage and other essential web pages.
 These may include service pages (for service companies) and category pages to product pages (for product companies).

 This is how it goes:

-Data-driven keyword research is the basis of every excellent optimisation.
-After all, without targeting keywords, there is no point creating your webpage.
+Data-driven keyword research is the basis of every excellent optimization.
+After all, without targeting keywords, there is no point in creating your webpage.

-You can start by using free research tools such as the Surfer SEO Chrome extension and Google Keyword Planner.
+You can start using free research tools like the Surfer SEO Chrome extension and Google Keyword Planner.
 There is also Ahrefs, a more competitive paid tool.